 Samoan words for things you see at school

-Going to school for the first time can be a stressful for our pacific children, especially if English is a second language.
-In this video, we give you 17 things that our children will see at school, and translate them for you.
+Going to school for the first time can be a stressful for our Pacific children, especially if English is their second language.
+In this video, we give you 17 things that our children will see at school, and translate them for you in English and Samoan.

-You will learn words like ‘Api’ which means ‘Book’ or ‘Faiaoga’ which means ‘Teacher’ or you can say to your friends, lets go to the ‘Malae taʻal’ which means ‘Playground’.
+You will learn words like ‘Api’ which means ‘Book’, ‘Faiaoga’ which means ‘Teacher’, or you can say to your friends, “let’s go to the ‘Malae taʻal'”, which means ‘Playground’.

-Remember, our pacific language is part of our identity, so it is important to continue to use our pacific language at school, at home and when we are with our friends.
+Remember, our Pacific language is a part of our identity, so it is important to continue to use our Pacific languages at school, at home and when we are with our friends.

-For more Samoan language videos you can view ‘Samoan words for celebrating Christmas‘, or ‘learning ‘Common Samoan Words‘.
+For more Samoan language videos you can view ‘Samoan words for celebrating Christmas‘ or ‘Common Samoan Words‘.

 Samoan words for things you see at school